Louisville Architecture Walking Tour (Self Guided), Louisville

 7) Palace Theatre

-The Palace Theatre (locally known as the Louisville Palace) is a music venue in downtown Louisville.
-The historic landmark opened on September 1, 1928, being originally known as the Loew's and United Artists State Theatre.
-It was designed by architect John Eberson.
+The Palace Theatre, also known locally as the Louisville Palace, is a historic music venue located in downtown Louisville.
+Originally opened on September 1, 1928, as the Loew鈥檚 and United Artists State Theatre, it was designed by architect John Eberson in his signature atmospheric style.
+With a seating capacity of 2,800, the venue occupies a prime spot in the city鈥檚 theater district on Fourth Street and is currently owned by Live Nation.

 8) Louisville Free Public Library